 How to pack and what you need for your trip to Peru

-When you leave to explore a foreign land, you like to keep your baggage as light as possible so that you can focus on enjoying your adventure.
+When you leave to explore a foreign land, it is best to keep your baggage as light as possible so that you can focus on enjoying your adventure.
 Generally, it is best to pack one large backpack with just the essentials for the trip, trying not to exceed 50 lbs (23 kg).
-We often reccomend to pack an additional day backpack so you can carry around only what you need for a given day.
-Carrying around a huge backpack all day is just exhausting and unnecessary.
+We often recommend packing an additional day backpack so you can carry around only what you need for a given day.
+Carrying around a huge backpack all day is exhausting and unnecessary.

-Next, you should consider what type of activities you are wanting to engage in.
-Obviously, you should bring hiking shoes if you plan to hike, but, again, it isn’t uncommon to forget these things you think you would never forget.
-Which brings us to the most essential tool when planning for a vacation, a checklist.
+Next, you should consider what type of activities you want to engage in.
+Obviously, you should bring hiking shoes if you plan on hiking, but it isn’t uncommon to forget the most obvious of things.
+Which brings us to the most essential tool when planning for your vacation, a checklist.

 Keeping track of everything

 After you have made your list, it is time to commence the packing of everything on that list.
 If you have extra space in your backpack, great!
-Pack in some luxury or sentimental items that you think would bring a little bit of home with you.
-If your backpack is overflowing that’s okay, just remove whatever you need the least and be sure that you won’t miss it.
-You can’t always pack what you want, but if you try sometimes you can pack what you need (yes, I know that was a bad joke but just give a little bit).
+Either pack in some luxury or sentimental items that remind you of home or keep the space free for all the souvenirs you are bound to purchase on your travels.
+If your backpack is overflowing that’s okay, just remove whatever you need the least.
+Especially when embarking on long-term travel, you will be surprised to know how little you actually need.

-Okay, now let’s discuss the most necessary things to pack for a vacation to Peru (the same items might be the best for other South American countries).
-This list is meant mainly for those travelers that are wanting to backpack and hike the trails and jungles of Peru.
+Okay, now let’s discuss the most necessary things to pack for a vacation to Peru (the same list should also be suitable for other South American countries).
+This list is primarily targetted at travelers who want to backpack and hike the trails and jungles of Peru.